Skip to Content

 How often should you worm your horse?

 The most accurate way to determine how often your horse needs to be wormed is with a fecal egg count reduction test performed by your vet.
-Follow the vets’ recommendation, and you will likely be more effective and save money on wasted treatments.
+Follow the vets’ recommendation; you will likely be more effective and save money on wasted treatments.

-Horses are individuals, and you need to tailor your deworming schedule to fit your horse’s condition and situation.
+Horses are individuals, and you must tailor your deworming schedule to fit your horse’s condition and situation.
 For example, age makes a difference.

 Picture of a vet checking a horse for worms.